 “I can’t think about my own Christmas plans, until Christmas Sharing is over,” said Bill Davisson in 1969.
 As a school social worker, Davisson was concerned about several less fortunate students and families in the Wheaton area and as a result, started Christmas Sharing of Wheaton Warrenville.

-Forty-nine years later, this simple idea of thoughtfulness and compassion has grown into a completely volunteer program that provides food, gently used clothing and toys for families in need within the Wheaton-Warrenville School District 200 and served 913 families in 2017.
+Fifty one years later, this simple idea of thoughtfulness and compassion has grown into a completely volunteer program that provides food, gently used clothing and toys for families in need within the Wheaton Warrenville School District 200 and served nearly 800 families in 2019.

 CHRISTMAS SHARING: AN IRS RECOGNIZED 501(C)3 PUBLIC CHARITY

 As you scroll through this website, take some time to think about how you can help this growing program.
-Maybe it’s some volunteer time, or a donation of food, clothing, toys or money.
-All are appreciated and needed.
+Maybe it’s some volunteer time, or a donation of money.
+Both are appreciated and needed.
 As one of our volunteers stated, “This is truly an annual Christmas miracle.”